 Having your camera on a tripod will allow you to make small tweaks to how the product is being displayed.
 Sometimes we need the slightest of movements to show a key feature.
 A tripod will help you to make those changes quickly and see how that translates into an image.

 A tripod will also allow you to have the same angle across a series of products.

-That is important when, say, shooting a range of shoe styles that come in different colours.
-You want to be able to have the customer flip through a set of images and for the colour to change.
+That is important when, say, shooting a range of shoe styles that come in different colors.
+You want to be able to have the customer flip through a set of images and for the color to change.